matteoramazzotti/CircoTax/README.md

 ```

 > [!NOTE]
-> Not all of the above dependencies are strictly required to run CircoTax, please refer to the Documentation for additional details.
+> Not all of the above dependencies are strictly required to run CircoTax, please refer to the [Wiki](https://github.com/matteoramazzotti/CircoTax/wiki/Usage#installation) for additional details.

 ### How to plot a CircoTax using a complete taxonomy matrix